erintimli01/capstone/README.md

 #### Friday 4/28
 * 8-9 preliminary research and setting up
 * 9-910 add research planning and planning log
-* 915 read articles about using C# with react
+* 915-930 read articles about using C# with react
-* 930 video about making store in C#
+* 930-10 video about making store in C#
+* 10-15 break
+* 1015-1030 video about making store in React